exciteabletom/wordle-API/README.md

 `python3 init.py`

-`FLASK_DEBUG=1 flask run`
+`FLASK_DEBUG=1 flask run --cert=adhoc --host=0.0.0.0`

-The dev server is accessible on http://localhost:5000
+The dev server is accessible on https://localhost:5000.

+https is necessary for the async clipboard API to work on IOS.
+You may have to click through a warning about an invalid certificate.